nlon982/lab-end2end/README.md

 ----------
 The purpose of this lab is to reinforce and build upon the course material, gaining more practice with JPA, Jackson, and JAX-RS in the end-to-end development of a simple Concert service.

 You may work individually or in teams of any size up to a maximum of 5 members.
 However if you do work in a team, note the assessment guidelines.
-If you work indivudally, you must still join a "group" on Canvas and a "team" on Github (because we still need to track who is doing what).
+If you work individually, you must still join a "group" on Canvas and a "team" on Github (because we still need to track who is doing what).

 You must provide a `Team.md` file.
 If you are working individually, your file must state that.
 Otherwise it should be used as for past labs.